sathishvj/gorm/documents/database.md

 ## Connecting to a database

-In order to connect to a database, you need to import the database's driver first.
+To connect to a database, import the database's driver first.
 For example:

 ```go
 import _ "github.com/go-sql-driver/mysql"
 ```

-GORM has wrapped some drivers, for easier to remember the import path, so you could import the mysql driver with
+GORM has wrapped some drivers to make it easier to remember the import path.
+So you could import the mysql driver with:

 ```go
 import _ "github.com/jinzhu/gorm/dialects/mysql"